JohnArvid/get-the-joke/README.md

 ### Get the joke

 **Description:**
-A simple web app that fetches and displays random jokes from a joke API.
+A simple web app that fetches and displays random jokes from a JokeAPI.

 **Features:**